 The delivery of the Consort's AC Academy education outreach programme has expanded significantly across the UK during the period, and is now focused on creating 300 new children's choirs and training 300 teachers as choir leaders by 2020.
-By the Royal Albert Hall Concert in June 2016, we will be half-way to achieving this goal.
+The Royal Albert Hall Gala concert in June 2016 marked a half-way point, and 50 of these choirs provided over 2000 singers in a spectacular performance to a full house.
+A video of this can be seen on our website www.armonico.org.uk

-A significant new development for AC Academy was the pilot of a new programme of workshops for children and young people with special educational needs (SEN).
+Armonico Consort continues to develop its programme of workshops for children and young people with special educational needs (SEN).
 As part of this programme, AC Academy's specialist workshop leaders work with children with moderate to severe learning disabilities, physical and/or sensory impairments to create original music and lyrics as part of a fully staged musical entertainment with songs composed by the children themselves.
-One such song, written collaboratively with the children and based on their experiences and interests, was then arranged for a band of West End players and the participating children performed this song at our gala celebration concert in Symphony Hall, Birmingham in June 2015.
-The 600 children from the mainstream choir creation programme had specially written backing vocals, and the audience also had a part to join in, so that at one point, we had around 1500 people singing a song composed by 30 of our SEN project participants, some of whom are ordinarily unable to fully express themselves.
+One such song, written collaboratively with the children and based on their experiences and interests, was then arranged for a band of West End players and the participating children performed this song at our gala celebration concert at the Royal Albert Hall in June 2016.
+The 2000 children from the mainstream choir creation programme had specially written backing vocals, and the audience also had a part to join in, so that at one point, we had around 5000 people singing a song composed by 40 of our SEN project participants, some of whom are ordinarily unable to fully express themselves.
 The children from mainstream schools who took part commented that this was their favourite moment in the concert, so we are pleased to have played a part in breaking down barriers between our beneficiaries.